How to Use Broccoli and Cauliflower Leaves

 Here are some ideas for using fresh broccoli, cauliflower, and other brassica stems and leaves.

 - Add the leaves to stock or soup.
+They add depth and nutrients to homemade soups especially when simmered with other vegetables.

-Even with all the ways to use broccoli and cauliflower leaves, you may still have an abundance.
+Even with all the ways to use fresh broccoli and cauliflower leaves, you may still have an abundance.
 What is the best way to preserve broccoli and cauliflower leaves?

 Preserve them by dehydrating or freeze-drying them and then use the leaves as a powder.
 This process makes the bulky leaves simple to use and store.
 Here’s how I do it: